-School issued devices, school email accounts and related apps/programs are to be used for educational and academic purposes.
+School issued devices, school email accounts and related apps/programs are to be used for educational and academic purposes only.

-Access to technology is available to all students who have submitted the proper parent permission form. iPad documents must be completed and signed by both parents and the student before distribution of school owned personalized iPad devices.
+Access to technology is available to all students who have submitted the proper parent permission form as part of the registration/enrollment process. iPad documents must be completed and signed by both parents and the student before distribution of school owned personalized iPad devices.
 Violations may result in a loss of access, as well as other disciplinary or legal action-based on the discretion of Administration..
 Loss of technology privileges on school owned devices will be based on the severity of the infraction / offense.